ge0rg/samsung-nx-emailservice/README.md

 # Flask-based Samsung NX Camera Upload Server

 This code emulates Samsung's NX email and social media upload service.
-It will not send an email but merely store the uploaded files in a local folder and print the email details.

-This can be used to forward the "sent" images to a photo gallery, actually send emails or whatever.
+You can:

+ - send emails
+ - post to mastodon
+ - store to a directory on the server

 This code is using Flask, but as the Samsung cameras are not fully compliant with the HTTP standard, we need to apply a minor fix (`flask.diff` for Python